supercodepoet/django-skylark/docs/ribt/mvc.rst

 this is a laundry list of the things we are trygin to solve with Ribt.

 * An MVC pattern implementation in Javascript
-* Integration with Django CrunchyFrog
+* Integration with Django Skylark
 * Automatic bootstrapping of objects
 * Data binding for passing in simple information to your objects
 * Event binding, for example tying the onclick event to a method in you object